-A formal meeting is held 8-10 times per year between the Group Office team and the Centre Managers in order to communicate initiatives and ideas throughout the organisation and obtain feedback from our people on the ground.
+A formal meeting (face-to-face or virtual) is held 6-8 times per year between the Group Office team and the Centre Managers in order to communicate initiatives and ideas throughout the organisation and obtain feedback from our people on the ground.

-- Discussed Health and Safety, and HR matters, at three Board Meetings. - Discussed detailed review of accident statistics, and presentation of Health and Safety Plan for 2021. - In the period when most of our Café Bar staff were on furlough, used staff newsletters and emails from the Chairman and MD to communicate to those on furlough to ensure they still felt part of the Squire's 'family'. - In running our Centres, maintained staff and customer safety as our top priority, with investment in PPE, protective screens, signage, hand sanitiser and additional welfare facilities to allow proper social distancing, along with a clear set of policies and operating procedures. - · Formalised our working from home policy for our office staff, with additional investment in new equipment.
+- Discussed Health and Safety, and HR matters, at three Board Meetings. - Discussed detailed review of accident statistics, and presentation of Health and Safety Plan for 2022. - In running our Centres, maintained staff and customer safety as our top priority, with continuing investment in PPE, protective screens, signage, hand sanitiser and appropriate welfare facilities, along with a clear set of policies and operating procedures. - Maintained our hybrid working from home/office policy for office staff, with further investment in new equipment.